Calculate your impact using the Footprint Network’s carbon footprint calculator.

 Tips to Reduce your Footprint

-Keep thermostat relatively low in winter and ease up on the air conditioning in the summer
+- Keep your thermostat relatively low in winter and ease up on the air conditioning in the summer.

-Unplug your electronics when not in use.
-To make it easier, use a power strip
+- Unplug your electronics when not in use.

-Reduce the amount of animal products you currently east by one less meal per week
+- Reduce the amount of animal products you currently eat by one less meal per week.

-Buy less!
-Replace items only when you really to
+- Buy less!
+Replace items only when you need to.

-Use washable plates, silverware and cups during parties or get-togethers
+- Use washable plates, silverware and cups during get-togethers.

 Eating less meat has numerous health benefits in addition to environmental benefits.
 Reducing your meat consumption can help fight diabetes, reduce risk of cancer and reduce your carbon footprint.
-By cutting out meet one day a week you can make a difference.
+By cutting out meat one day a week, you can make a difference.
 Click here for more information and recipe ideas.

 By eating local, you are able to get fresh, quality produce that came from nearby, instead of produce that has been trucked across the country.
 You are also supporting local farmers and reducing your environmental impact.
 If you want to eat locally, start with Local Harvest.
 This site will help you find farmers’ markets, restaurants using local ingredients, meat processors and more.

-Tips for Saving Money on Your Next Energy Bill
+Tips for Saving Money on Your Energy Bill

-2. Seal your heating and cooling ducts.
+- Seal your heating and cooling ducts.
 These ducts move air to and from your central air conditioner, furnace and heat pumps.
-If they are not sealed properly they can be big energy wasters.
+If they are not sealed properly they can waste energy.

-4. Use compact florescent lighting instead of incandescent bulbs.
-Lighting takes up a big part of the energy bill so by replacing these lights you can save both on money and energy.
+- Use compact florescent lighting instead of incandescent bulbs.
+Lighting takes up a big part of the energy bill, so by replacing these lights you can save both on money and energy.

-7. Try to buy local foods when at all possible.
-When you buy local you know where your food is coming from.
+- Try to buy local foods when possible.
+When you buy local, you know where your food is coming from.
 Local foods also cut down on transportation costs.

-8. If you are going to be off campus or away from home for an extended period of time, make sure to unplug your appliances and electronics.
-This includes things like TVs, toasters, clocks, microwaves etc.
+- If you are going to be off campus or away from home for an extended period of time, make sure to unplug your appliances and electronics.
+This includes things like TVs, toasters, clocks, microwaves, etc.

-4. When washing dishes by hand, don't let the water run while rinsing.
+- When washing dishes by hand, don't let the water run.
 Fill one sink with wash water and the other with rinse water.

-5. Check for leaks throughout your home and fix them.
+- Check for leaks throughout your home and be sure to fix them.